omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 The property column in events_items and the categoryid column in category_tree were converted to character type to prevent mismatches.

 • Merging the Datasets:
-A left join was executed, matching the property column from events_items with the categoryid column from categorytree to form a merged_df.
+A left join was executed, matching the property column from events_items with the categoryid column from category_tree to form a merged_df.
 This operation retains all records in events_items and adds category details where available.
 The final merge was saved as final_data
 • Ensuring 'Available' is a Separate Column and Merged into the Final Dataset: